codeinthehole/codeinthehole.com/www/posts/0049-avoid-initial-data.rst

         from django.core.management import call_command
         call_command('loaddata', 'countries.json')

-This is a very useful feature as you can use the ``dumpdata`` command to produce your initial fixtures, and you will have them available to be used by unit tests.
+I had thought this was very useful feature as you can use the ``dumpdata`` command to produce your initial fixtures, and you will have them available to be used by unit tests.